Israel Vibration

 ISRAEL VIBRATION & ROOTS RADICS – AVAILABLE FOR BOOKINGS

-Mention the name Israel Vibration in reggae music circles and watch the warmth of recognition and appreciation of anyone who has seen or heard this very special vocal group.
-The positive vibrations emanating from the music of Israel Vibration have been spellbinding audiences, critics and DJs for over three decades.
-The lead vocalists, Wiss and Skelly cast a harmonious musical spell, weaving traditional roots reggae with a mesmerizing sound and deeply spiritual message.
-Israel Vibrations have been touring very strong worldwide for many years.
+Mention the name ISRAEL VIBRATION in reggae music circles and watch the warmth of recognition and appreciation of those who recognize this very special vocal group.
+The positive vibrations emanating from the music of ISRAEL VIBRATION have been spellbinding audiences, critics and DJs for over three decades.
+The lead vocalists cast a harmonious musical spell, weaving traditional roots reggae with a mesmerizing sound and deeply spiritual message.
+ISRAEL VIBRATION have been touring very strong worldwide for many years.
 They are regularly featured internationally on most of the major Reggae Festivals.

 Israel Vibration members Cecil Spence (Skelly) and Lascelle Bulgin (Wiss) were born in Jamaica, West Indies.
 Each is a victim of Poliomyelitis (Polio).
 They met as children in the Mona Rehabilitation Center into which they were placed because of their families’ limited resources and their needs for specialized medical care.
 They learned early on the necessity for developing survival skills, and although polio is an undeniably crippling and debilitating disease, the youths never let their physically challenging situation overcome their willpower and their creative abilities.
 They found strength in the faith of Rastafari through the guidance of His Imperial Majesty, Emperor Haile Selassie I of Ethiopia, and began composing and singing songs which expressed their spiritual beliefs.